fabiogaiera/scenes-classifier-tensorflow/README.md

 ## Model training

-1. Execute python notebook in notebooks/Model Training.ipynb
+1. Execute python notebooks in notebooks directory

 ## API deployment that serves the model